stalefruits/gniazdo/README.md

    establishment; by default, a new one is created internally on each call.
  - `:subprotocols` – an optional sequence of `String`s specifying the subprotocols to announce.
+ - `:extensions` – an optional sequence of `String`s specifying protocol extensions.

 `gniazdo.core/connect` returns an opaque representation of the connection.